Neural Ordinary Differential Equations for Learning and Extrapolating System Dynamics Across Bifurcations: Neural ODEs with bifurcation parameter

 where $z\in \mathbb{R} ^n$ is a vector of state variables, $f_\theta$ is a function represented by a neural network with $\theta$ denoting its trainable parameters (i.e., weights and biases).

 Throughout this paper, we use the term model specifically to refer to the Neural ODE architecture, and model parameters to refer to its internal weights and biases.
-We will use the term system when referring to a dynamical system and its corresponding equations.
+We will use the terms system and system parameters when referring to a dynamical system and its corresponding equations.

 We use an adapted parameterized framework\cite{Lee2021-qd} that allows us to include bifurcation parameters.
 This way, we can model systems influenced by both internal state variables and external drivers.
 More specifically, we assume that the dynamics of the system can be described by differential equations of the form: